 WAMBAF Tool Box

-Together we deal with challenges connected to forestry operations carried out along streams, as well as the impact of beaver dams.
-The project implements solutions to reduce the inflow of nutrients and methyl mercury to the regional and coastal waters of the Baltic Sea Region.
+Together we dealt with challenges connected to forestry operations carried out along streams, as well as the impact of beaver dams.
+The project implemented solutions to reduce the inflow of nutrients and methyl mercury to the regional and coastal waters of the Baltic Sea Region.
 If forestry is not performed in the best possible way, nutrients and methyl mercury can be exported from forests to streams, lakes and the Baltic Sea.
 This can lead to eutrophication, decreased biodiversity and to poisonous levels of mercury in fish.

-WAMBAF Tool Box wants to involve and reach forest enterprises, land owners, authorities and hunters.
+WAMBAF Tool Box wanted to involve and reach forest enterprises, land owners, authorities and hunters.
 Increased knowledge among these stakeholders about the new tools developed in the project have the potential to improve the water quality in the region.

 Explore the tools